Locations:

 • Creating a comfortable sleep environment that’s dark and quiet.

-• Putting phones, tablets, e-readers and computers away in advance of bedtime.
+• Putting phones, tablets, e-readers and computers away before bedtime.

 • Relaxing before bed by taking a bath, reading or listening to soothing music.